highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 2. Blendshapes applying and manipulating them in High Fidelity (See section **Blendshapes Tab**)
 3. Flow using flow avatar joints (See section **Flow Tab**)

-In this README, I describe ways to customize and direct you to more in depth resources that will help you customize your avatar to your needs!
+In this README, I explain ways to customize your avatar, how to script these changes in the hifi console, and reference more in depth sources.
 I recommend having both this README open and [avatarCustomization101.js](appResources/appData/resources/avatarCustomization101.js) open for reference.

 The app utilizes “Avi,” a customized Woody avatar, with a jacket submesh, specifically named blendshapes on its face, and flow joints on its leaf hair.
 We use Avi because he is specifically configured to interact with the app.

 Please feel free to download and open Avi's .fbx and .fst files in your favorite 3D modelling software to inspect.
 Avi's .fst and .fbx files are located in the [avatar folder](appResources/appData/resources/avatar).

-#### For applying materials to your *own* avatar:
-Please see the below section *Hello World Material: How to get Materials working on your avatar manually*.

-## Steps using the App
+# Steps using the App

 1. Download the "Avatar 101" app from the High Fidelity Marketplace
 2. Click Switch Avatar on the Info tab